HenryEBG/CapstoneFrontend/README.md

 [Deployed Capstone Backend Render Link](https://capstone-backend-3u7b.onrender.com)

+# FrontEnd
+## React
+The project is complete in react and I use the next hooks to acomplished my app.

+### Router
+To simulate the navigation between pages and give some  security to just let the user login and the type of use have access to the pages.

+### useReduce and useContext
+I use those united to have a state can be access for all the pages and have control of the session.

+### useRef
+With the forms I use useRef to manipulate the data of the inputs.

+### useState
+I use to keep the document when it is created or is modified.

+### useEffect
+To make calls to the API.

+- Additionaly I will used in this project dropzone library to drag & drop files.
+- I will consume Google Maps API to get information and make a route to the places.

+# Backend
+## Mongoose
+To interactuate with the database and create schemas.

+## Cors
+To let different server can use de API

+## jsonwebtoken
+To create a cookie(token) to now if the user is authenticated. (works but not from the frontend)

+## molter
+To save files in the server (this works but not was finished)

 The project use modularity with React.
 To make a page very responsive for the user.